openstack/releases/doc/source/instructions.rst

 deliverable.
 For each release, we need to track:

 * the launchpad project name (such as ``oslo.config``)
+* the email list to receive release announcements
 * the series (Kilo, Liberty, etc.)
 * for each repository